 - Wide operating voltage range of 2-3.6V makes the devices suited for battery power.

 - Current consumption: RX: 16.2 mA , TX: 15.2 mA.
 Deep Sleep : 0.005Ma (0.5 µA).

 - Up to 1KM line of sight.
 Short-range (30M) penetration of walls and floors.

 - All the devices are highly configurable through the serial port or over the air using the LLAP messaging protocol specified in the manual.

-- Base station communicates through serial port (TTL UART).
+- Base station communicates through the serial port (TTL UART)).

-- Virtually unlimited amount of devices can be deployed.
+- A virtually unlimited amount of devices can be deployed.
 99,999 Personal Area Network ID’s, 10 channels per frequency and 7,744 Device ID’s per network.

-- Super low power consumption allows devices to be use with a coin cell battery for long periods of time (up to 1 year depending on transmission rates).
+- Super low power consumption allows devices to be used with a coin cell battery for long periods of time (up to 1 year depending on transmission rates).

 - Supports 6 frequencies (433 MHZ, 915 MHZ (default US & Canada), 868.3 MHZ (default Europe), 868 MHZ, 903 MHZ, 315 MHZ)